 - Pendulum Back

 Gotta say, these are some of the best traps you'll find in a structure deck, and their lower ratio more closely resembles competitive decklists than other starter packs.
 Epidemic Virus (one of the powerful "Virus Control" traps) lets you tribute Odd-Eyes or other powerful dark monsters to destroy all your opponent's spells or traps in the field, hand, and for their next few draws!

 Classic Torrential Tribute destroys all monsters when one arrives, while Traptrix both negates and destroys a monster's effect, a great way to prevent entrance abilities (which normally still resolve even if the monster is immediately defeated).
 And even the non-bolded cards really aren't that bad—color me impressed.

 Have you ever purchased a Yu-Gi-Oh structure deck?

 Master of Pendulum Deck Summary

 Master of Pendulum is one of the best Yu-Gi-Oh structure decks ever made, but you're shelling out a pretty penny for this quality build.
-Less than if you bought all the cards individually, but be sure you want to try a Magician deck before investing and remember to add link monsters to your extra deck.
+It costs less than if you bought all the cards individually, but be sure you want to try a Magician deck before investing, and remember to add link monsters to your extra deck.

 Or, you could keep it boxed and hope to resell it down the road when it's even rarer; either way, it's a quality theme with numerous supports available.
 But for now, as we eagerly await Konami's next starter set, share your experiences with Master of Pendulum and I'll see you at our next Yu-Gi-Oh review!